Dry Eye Relief

 - Red, irritated eyes that produce a mucus discharge

-- Age: As we get older, the lacrimal gland which makes the watery tears, produces less tears.
+- Age: As we get older, the lacrimal gland produces less watery tears

-- Prescription medications: These include some high blood pressure medications, antihistamines, diuretics, antidepressants, anti-anxiety pills, sleeping pills and pain medications.
-Over-the-counter medications including some cold and allergy products, motion sickness remedies, and sleep aids can also cause dry eye.
+- Prescription medications: High blood pressure medications, antihistamines, diuretics, antidepressants, anti-anxiety pills, sleeping pills and pain medications

-- Reading, using a computer or watching TV: by decreasing the blink frequency and thus increasing evaporation of the tears.
+- Reading, using a computer or watching TV: A decrease in blink frequency will increase tear evaporation

-- Eye surgery: Some types of eye surgery, including LASIK can aggravate dry eye and this gradually improves over the first 6 months after surgery.
+- Eye surgery: Some types of eye surgery, including LASIK, can aggravate dry eye; this gradually improves over the first 6 months after surgery

 - Inflammation: Some people have chronic inflammation in the meibomian glands, the glands in the eyelids that produce the oily part of the tears.
 Oil keeps the watery part of the tears from evaporating too quickly.
 The inflamed oil glands produce less of and a poorer quality of the oil.
 Decreased oil production allows tears to evaporate too quickly, leaving the eye too dry.

-Your eye doctor can check for dry eye by examining your eyes with magnifying instruments, measuring your rate of tear production and checking the amount of time it takes for tears to evaporate between blinks.
-The doctor can also check for pinpoint scratches on the front surface of the eye caused by dryness using special, colored eye drops called fluorescein or Rose Bengal.
+Dr. Lipstock can check for dry eye in Richmond, VA by examining your eyes with magnifying instruments, measuring your rate of tear production and checking the amount of time it takes for tears to evaporate between blinks.
+He can also check for pinpoint scratches on the front surface of the eye caused by dryness using special colored eye drops called fluorescein or Rose Bengal.

-Restasis is an exciting new treatment for Dry Eye Disease.
-Restasis drops help the eyes produce more tears by reducing inflammation, which is often a cause of dry eye.
-Unlike artificial tears, Restasis is the first drug proven to effectively treat a cause of Dry Eye Disease rather than only temporarily alleviating symptoms.
+- RESTASIS® is an exciting treatment for Dry Eye Disease.
+RESTASIS drops help the eyes produce more tears by reducing inflammation, which is often a cause of dry eye.
+Unlike artificial tears, RESTASIS is the first drug proven to effectively treat a cause of Dry Eye Disease rather than only temporarily alleviating symptoms.